Simple Electronics Projects for Beginners

 The first thing to mention is; above given project is the most popular circuit on CircuitsToday with live discussions going on (so far 563+ comments).
 We recommend you to g through all comments section to understand various problems faced by our readers while implementing this circuit.
-This will help you on your troubleshooting phase.
-So lets talk a little about this circuit.
-This is the cheapest 150 watt amplifier you can make using a pair of Darlington transistors TIP 142 and 147.
+This will help you in your troubleshooting phase.
+So let us talk a little about this circuit.
+This is the cheapest 150-watt amplifier you can make using a pair of Darlington transistors TIP 142 and 147.
 You have to go through the circuit design and description carefully as it will take a little bit of effort to get the desired output.

-This is a simple low cost inverter circuit which comprises of IC CD 4047 and two MOSFET’s IR540 as it’s main components.
-This circuit will teach you basics of the common application we always use in building electronics devices.
+This is a simple low-cost inverter circuit that comprises IC CD 4047 and two MOSFET’s IR540 as its main components.
+This circuit will teach you the basics of the common application we always use in building electronics devices.

-Objective:- To design a FM transmitter circuit which can transmit signals upto 2 kilometers.
+Objective:- To design an FM transmitter circuit that can transmit signals up to 2 kilometres.

 How about designing a local FM station for your college?
 A station where students can air their programs (songs, speeches, solos) and all your college mates can receive them?
 Here is such an interesting project.
-This is low cost project which can be assembled using basic components.
+This is a low-cost project which can be assembled using basic components.

-This is another simple project using 8051 micro controller, made using the same AT89S51 IC from Atmel.
-With this circuit you can measure voltages in the range of 0 to 5 volts.
+This is another simple project using 8051 microcontrollers, made using the same AT89S51 IC from Atmel.
+With this circuit, you can measure voltages in the range of 0 to 5 volts.